 Countries own the monitoring and reporting of the SDGs, and the 2030 Agenda clearly specifies that global follow-up and review ‘will be primarily based on national official data sources’.
 In this portal, most of the SDG 6 data are coming from countries themselves, compiled and verified by the responsible United Nations organizations.

 The capacity of countries to report on the SDG 6 global indicators varies, and efforts are needed to incorporate the global SDG indicator framework into national monitoring systems.
-Although a lot of water and sanitation data exist at the country level, it may be scattered across stakeholders, and substantial resources and capacity-building are required to close data gaps and harmonize reporting.
+Although a large quantity of water and sanitation data exist at the country level, it may be scattered across stakeholders, and substantial resources and capacity-building may be required to close data gaps and harmonize reporting.

-SDG 6 global indicators reported on in the last 5 years
+SDG 6 global indicators reported on in the last five years

-Note that two of the indicators are not applicable to all countries (i.e. 6.5.2 only for countries sharing transboundary waters, and 6.a.1 only for countries receiving official development aid).
+Note that two of the indicators are not applicable to all countries (or areas): indicator 6.5.2 is applicable only for those sharing transboundary waters and indicator 6.a.1 is applicable only for those receiving official development aid.